Operator Scope of Action:

 Operator First Added:

 The .following( ) operator extracts information from one or more paragraphs of a string using a literal quoted string as the match (i.e. no regex support).
 If match appears in a line, then whatever follows after the match is the result.
 If match appears in more than one line, the return value is a list of results.

 For example, if the text of a note is:

 $MyString = $Text.following("To:");

 would return "Mark;Clotilde:Mignardise".

-In addition, the .following() operator binds any text that precedes the matched pattern to $0.
-If the pattern appears several times, the first prefix is bound to $0, the second to $1, and so forth.
+In addition, the .following() operator binds any text that precedes the match(ed) string to $0.
+If the match appears several times, the first prefix is bound to $0, the second to $1, and so forth.

 The .following() operator's argument is interpreted as a sequence of characters, not a regular expression.
 If the flexibility of regular expressions is needed, use .find() instead.

 The .following() operator is useful for extracting formal and semi-formal data from free text and simple interchange formats like email and RIS.